WordPress/openverse/TESTING_GUIDELINES.md

 ## Running the application

 Please follow the instructions in the README for how to set up and run the application locally.
-If you want to just generally test the application in it's current state (i.e., what exists on `main` as opposed to what has actually been deployed to production) you can find the staging deployment here:
+If you want to just generally test the application in its current state (i.e., what exists on `main` as opposed to what has actually been deployed to production) you can find the staging deployment here:

 https://search-staging.openverse.engineering